 2. Disassemble, inspect, clean, reassemble, lubricate and function check the firearm according to the manufacturer's recommendations.
-If you are not comfortable with or able to do this, then take the gun to a qualified professional gunsmith who will be happy to show you how.
+If you are not comfortable with or able to do this, then take the gun to a qualified professional gunsmith who will be happy to show you how or do it for you.

-3. If you are new to shooting, or the firearm is one that you have never fired before, it is a good idea to get some instruction from a qualified instructor.
+3. If you are new to shooting, or the firearm is one that you have never fired before, it is a good idea to get some instruction from a NRA certified instructor.

 4. Know the basic safety rules that apply to handling all firearms, and be sure of the range's rules BEFORE you go to the range.